Young People Officer

 Eryri National Park Authority (ENPA) protects the natural beauty, wildlife, and cultural heritage of Eryri National Park.
 Covering 823 square miles, the park is home to the highest mountain in Wales, the largest natural lake in Wales, and over 26,000 people.

-We are now looking for a Ffermio Bro Assistant Advisor to join us on a fixed term contract until 2028, working 3 days per week.
+We are now looking for a Young People Officer to join us on a full-time basis, working 37 hours per week, for a two year fixed-term contract.

 Welsh language skills are essential for the job.
 Please read the job description for the exact level required for this job role.